-Telemedicine (also called telehealth, virtual care, or virtual health) is the use of digital information and communication technologies, such as computers and mobile devices, to gain access to health care services remotely.
+From time to time, we get asked what happens during a telemedicine visit?
+To start, let’s define telemedicine.
+Also called telehealth, virtual care, or virtual health, telemedicine is the use of digital information and communication technologies, such as computers and mobile devices, to gain access to health care services remotely.

 Telehealth visits have historically faced barriers beyond the technological challenges that come with real-time, synchronous audio and video communication.
 But some of those barriers are now coming down because of COVID-19 and more than ever before, clinicians are exploring how telehealth can help them expand care virtually.

 This article describes some helpful basics.
-We’ll cover the types of conditions telemedicine can treat, how it can be used during this public health crisis and for other types patient care.
+We’ll cover the types of conditions telemedicine can treat and how it can be used for a wide range of patient care uses.
 We will also touch on what happens during a virtual visit and how you can get paid for virtual care delivery just like you would for a face-to-face medical visit.

 What conditions can telemedicine treat?